Updated February 14, 2019

-Doctoral students.
-All incoming doctoral students are offered a first-year support package that includes a monthly stipend plus full fees and out-of-state tuition.
+All incoming PhD students are offered a first-year support package that includes a monthly stipend plus full fees and non-resident tuition.
 The funding source is normally a combination of fellowship and a graduate student researcher position (GSR).
-In future years, the majority of students are supported on graduate student researcher positions with their thesis adviser or on fellowships.
-Teaching is an important part of doctoral studies, and students will be required to serve in a teaching assistant (TA) position for one quarter to fulfill the doctoral program teaching requirement, and sometimes elect to serve as a TA for additional quarters as a source of support.
-International students must pass an English Language Proficiency Certification Exam before being hired as a TA.
+In future years, the majority of students are supported on graduate student researcher positions with their thesis advisor or on fellowships.
+Teaching is an important part of doctoral studies, and students will be required to serve in a teaching assistant (TA) position for at least one quarter to fulfill the doctoral program teaching requirement.
+Sometimes, students elect to serve as a TA for additional quarters as a source of support.
+International students must pass an English Language Proficiency Certification Exam before being eligible to be hired as a TA.
 TA, GSR, and fellowships all come with payment of fees and tuition.
-Graduate student health insurance premiums are paid as part of fees.
+Graduate student health insurance premiums are also paid as a part of these fees.

-Masters students.
 MS students may apply for teaching assistantships after accepting admission to the program.
-Teaching assistantships (TA) normally include a monthly salary plus a significant subsidy to offset nearly the full cost of fees; students are responsible for paying the balance of fees plus any out-of-state tuition.
-International students must pass an English Language Proficiency Certification Exam before being hired as a TA.
-MS students are encouraged to pursue their research interests, and should ask faculty and other researchers about the possibility of a research assistantship, which may pay salary, fees, and tuition.
+Teaching assistant (TA) positions normally include a monthly salary plus asignificant subsidy to offset nearly the full cost of fees; Masters students are responsible for paying the remaining balance of fees plus non-resident tuition, if applicable.
+International students must pass an English Language Proficiency Certification Exam before being eligible to be hired as a TA.
+Masters students are encouraged to pursue their research interests and should ask faculty and other researchers about the possibility of a research assistantship, which may pay salary, fees, and tuition.

-- Students whose spoken TOEFL score is 23-27 must pass an in-person English Language Proficiency Certification Examination (ELCE) requirement prior to being hired as a TA for the first time.
-This test will be administered in the Fall quarter of each year, and applicants will be eligible to hold a TA position beginning in the Winter quarter of that year.
-All students in this category will be marked as ineligible for a Fall quarter TA application.
-We will contact you to schedule the exam if this requirement applies to your situation.
+- Students whose spoken TOEFL score is 23-25 or who have waived the TOEFL requirement due to their previous educational background must pass the in-person English Language Certification Examination (ELCE) prior to being hired as a TA for the first time.
+This test is administered during Finals Week of each quarter, and students who pass will be eligible to hold a TA position two (2) quarters after passing (i.e. a student who passes the exam during Finals Week of Fall quarter will be eligible to TA in Spring quarter).
+All students in this category will have their TA applications marked as ineligible until they have satisfied the requirement.
+We will contact you to schedule the exam if this applies to your situation.

-- Students with a spoken TOEFL score of 28 or above are exempt from this requirement and may be considered for a TA position in the Fall quarter of their admit year.
+- Students with a spoken TOEFL score of 26 or above are exempt from this requirement and may be considered for a TA position in the first quarter of their admit year.

 - Students who are being hired for the first time and who do not yet have a social security number must apply for one through the International Students & Programs Office.